 One of the key missions of the Mentone Area Preservation Association (MAPA) is to support local organizations and projects which seek to improve the quality of life in our town.
-Organizations which have received funding support in the past are involved in a wide variety of programs; these organizations have included Moon Lake Community Library, North Lookout Mountain Fire Protection District, Boy Scout Troop 106, Mentone Educational Resources Foundation (MERF), Moon Lake School, DeSoto Rescue Squad, and Mentone Arts and Cultural Center, just to name a few.
+Organizations which have received funding support in the past are involved in a wide variety of programs; these organizations have included Moon Lake Community Library, North Lookout Mountain Fire Protection District, Boy Scout Troop 106, Mentone Educational Resources Foundation (MERF), the former Moon Lake School, and DeSoto Rescue Squad, to name just a few.

 Organizations wishing to be considered for a grant should fill out the form below and return it to MAPA at the address indicated.
 Our board of directors meets monthly to conduct the association’s business and to consider grant requests.
 Contact us with any questions.